maximilianstock/my_website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/
 superuser: true
-title: Nelson Bighetti
+title: Maximilian Stock
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+---
+Hi, welcome to my website!
+My name is Max and I am currently reading for a Masters in Analytics and Management at London Business School.
+On this website, you will primarly find information on the projects that I have been working on so far during my time at LBS, as well as some that I did earlier.

+Please feel free to contact me and share feedback on my content by using the form at the bottom of this page.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.